Support for MAX brand wavers as Boeing jet nears green light

 In April 2019, U.S. President Donald Trump tweeted, “I would FIX the Boeing 737 MAX, add some additional great features, & REBRAND the plane with a new name.”

-In January 2020, the chairman of Air Lease Corp AL.N, an influential buyer, said the "damaged" brand should be dropped.
+In January 2020, the chairman of Air Lease Corp, an influential buyer, said the “damaged” brand should be dropped.

 Changing the name of a tarnished brand has been a well-proven strategy for companies seeking to move past crises.